SeBS-Flow: Benchmarking Serverless Cloud Function Workflows: Benchmark Applications

 This workload represents a typical training pipeline: It starts with \texttt{gen} generating a dataset, with the number of samples $N$ and the number of features $M$ as input.
 Then, we \texttt{train} $K$ different classifiers $C_{i}$ in parallel.
 We generate $N=500$ samples and $M=1024$ features, and train $K=2$ classifiers: a Support Vector Machine~\cite{svc}, and a Random Forest~\cite{randomforest}, creating two concurrent functions.

-This is a scientific workflow that identifies mutational overlaps using data from the 1000 Genomes project.
+\paragraph{1000Genomes} This is a scientific workflow that identifies mutational overlaps using data from the 1000 Genomes project~\cite{1000genome-project}.
 It consists of five tasks and three phases: First, $N$ \texttt{individuals} functions parse the data for their chunk of the input file of size $M$ and then upload their results to the cloud storage.
-While \texttt{individuals\_merge} merges the results to one, \texttt{sifting} computes the SIFT scores.
-In the last phase, \texttt{mutation\_overlap} measures the overlap in SNP variants and \texttt{frequency} measures the frequency of mutation overlapping, both by population $P$.
+While \texttt{individuals\_merge} merges the results to one, \texttt{sifting} computes the Sorting Intolerant from Tolerant (SIFT) scores.
+In the last phase, \texttt{mu\-ta\-tion\_over\-lap} measures the overlap in Single Nucleotide Polymorphisms (SNP) variants and \texttt{frequency} measures the frequency of mutation overlapping, both by population $P$.
 The benchmark has the number of lines as input $M$, number of parallel \texttt{individuals} functions $N$, and number of populations $P$ as input variables.
 We use $M = 1250$ lines, $N = 5$ parallel individuals function, and $P = 6$ populations.